vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 ```

 The equality operators `==` and `!=` compare the content of two strings,
-contrary to Java's behaviour which in this case would check for
+contrary to [Java's behaviour](https://docs.oracle.com/javase/tutorial/java/data/comparestrings.html) which in this case would check for
-referential equality.
+referential rather than content equality.

 You can slice a string with `[start:end]`.
 Negative values represent
 positions relative to the end of the string: